Netcracker/qubership-mistral-operator/docs/public/installation.md

 |secrets.kafkaSaslPlainPassword|string|no|'password'|This parameter specifies the Kafka password.|

 ## Horizontal Pod Autoscalers Parameters

+The Horizontal Pod Autoscalers parameters are as follows:

 **Note: API metrics need to be installed on k8s cluster**